However, sometimes it is good to look at it from the server-side, where your website originally starts loading.

 Is TTFB Important?

 It is important to understand that TTFB (time to first byte) is not the same as website speed.
 This is really a measurement of responsiveness.
 There are a lot of discussions around the web on whether or not TTFB is important.
 Some say it is meaningless (Cloudflare, LittleBizzy), and others say it is important (Ilya Grigorik, Web Performance Engineer at Google).
 Both sides bring up some valid points on why or why it isn’t important and also some questions about how it is actually calculated.

 Moz even did an in-depth study on the correlation between search rankings and time to first byte.
 However, it is hard to know if this was the cause or if the sites with lower TTFB were also simply faster in general, which in turn could be affected by Google’s page speed ranking factor.

 However, rather than spending time harping over if it matters or not, we would rather focus on optimizations you can do to improve this metric.
-Everything you do can contribute to the overall speed of your WordPress site, and this will in turn affect your TTFB.
+Everything you do can contribute to the overall speed of your site, and this will, in turn, affect your TTFB.
 In our tests sites with much greater TTFB simply load and feel slower.